Walter Mondale: Death

 Mondale died of natural causes in his sleep at his home in Minneapolis, Minnesota, on April 19, 2021, at the age of 93.
+At the time of his death, Mondale was the oldest living former U.S. vice president.
 On the day before his death, he had several phone conversations with Jimmy Carter, Bill Clinton, Joe Biden, Kamala Harris, and Minnesota governor Tim Walz.
 Mondale also emailed a final message to his staff, as he and his family had come to the conclusion that "his death was imminent".
-At the time of his death, Mondale was the oldest living former U.S. vice president.

-Carter said in a statement: "Today I mourn the passing of my dear friend Walter Mondale, who I consider the best vice president in our country's history [...]
+Carter said in a statement: "Today I mourn the passing of my dear friend Walter Mondale, who I consider the best vice president in our country's history ...
 Rosalynn and I join all Americans in giving thanks for his exemplary life, and we extend our deepest condolences to his family."
 Carter had last seen Mondale in person at the Carter Center in June 2019.

 President Biden paid tribute to Mondale in a public statement, calling him a "dear friend and mentor" who had "defined the vice presidency as a full partnership, and helped provide a model for my service".
 On April 20, 2021, Biden ordered all flags at government properties, office buildings and public grounds to be flown at half-staff until that Tuesday evening in honor of Mondale.